More than half of American taxpayers use a professional to prepare their taxes, according to the IRS.

 Let’s assume you’re not eligible for free tax prep assistance, and you’ve decided not to go the DIY route.
 Perhaps you have a complex tax situation, or maybe you’re simply more comfortable with the human touch.

 Whatever your reason, don’t go with the first preparer you come across.
 Tax preparers come with various backgrounds, personalities and education.
-Try to talk to at least three preparers before settling on one who seems right for you.
+Try to talk to at least three before settling on one who seems right for you.

 4. Check for a PTIN and continuing education